midearth-labs/web-agent-protocol/v0/wap-workflow-states.md

 **JSONata Expression Wrappers:**
 - All JSONata expressions must be wrapped in `{% %}` delimiters
 - See: https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html

+**Assign Field Scope:**
+- Any state except Succeed and Fail MAY have an "Assign" field at the state's top level
+- Any Choice Rule in a Choice State MAY have an "Assign" field
+- Any Catcher in a Task, Map, or Parallel state MAY have an "Assign" field
+- The value of an "Assign" field MUST be a JSON object; it has no required fields
+- The name of each top-level field in the object names a variable to assign, and the field's value provides its new value

 **Assign and Output Execution:**
 - Assign and Output steps occur in parallel.
 If you choose to transform data during variable assignment, that transformed data will not be available in the Output step.
 You must reapply the JSONata transformation in the Output step.